 \subsection{Caste, Religion, and Occupation Biases}

-In the past, discrimination based on attributes of caste, religion, and occupation has been prominent in India \cite{banerjee1985caste, deshpande2010history}.
-While illegal, some of these biases are still common and as a result, languages and text resources reflect the same.
-Caste is a form of social stratification unique to Hinduism and the Indian society.
-It involves the concept of hereditary transmission of style of life in terms of occupation, status and social interaction, and is thus commonly associated strongly with last names used by persons \footnote{\href{https://en.wikipedia.org/wiki/Caste}{https://en.wikipedia.org/wiki/Caste}}.
-Originally, caste was decided by the occupation of the individual, however, later it was transformed to a hereditary form of status and was associated with strong biases pertaining to purity, goodness, intelligence, etc. of individuals and lead to social exclusion.
-While discrimination on the basis of caste is illegal in the country, stereotypes and marginalization are still rampant and thus is reflected commonly in Hindi corpora.
-India is a secular country but due to historical clashes, there are biases against the relatively minority religious population practicing Islam as opposed to the majority religion of Hinduism.
+Historically, discrimination based on attributes of caste, religion, and occupation has been prominent in India \cite{banerjee1985caste, deshpande2010history}.
+While illegal, some of these biases are still common and as a result, language resources reflect the same.
+Caste is a form of social stratification unique to Hinduism and Indian society.
+It involves the concept of hereditary transmission of the style of life in terms of occupation, status, and social interaction, and is commonly associated strongly with last names of persons \footnote{\href{https://en.wikipedia.org/wiki/Caste}{https://en.wikipedia.org/wiki/Caste}}.
+Consequently, it is associated with strong biases pertaining to purity, goodness, intelligence, etc. of individuals, which is reflected commonly in Hindi corpora.
+Despite being a secular nation, due to historical clashes, there are biases in India against the relatively minority religious population practicing Islam as opposed to the majority religion of Hinduism.
 These biases are associated with perceptions (good, bad, evil, etc.) of the different populations.
 Although biases against other religions are also present, we especially focus upon Islam and Hinduism since these are the most prominent.
-As some lastnames are highly associated with their religion in India, we use the lastnames as a proxy to study such a bias.
-Effectively, our study evaluates bias against people with lastnames historically associated with certain religion.
-In addition to these biases, the gaps between rural and urban India in terms of the education and poverty has lead to a discrepancy of perception (positiver versus negative) between urban and rural occupations.
-The language of Hindi, which is popularly spoken in different parts of the country, thus may reflect similar biases in its language representations.
+Like caste, some last names are highly associated with religion in India, and can serve as a proxy for studying the bias.
+In addition to these biases, the gaps between rural and urban India in terms of the education and poverty has led to a discrepancy of perception (positive versus negative) between urban and rural occupations.